 If an attempt is made to "widen" or "narrow" the currently displayed digital map format when it is already at its respective "widest" or "narrowest" value, then the attempt will be stored, and the same digital map format will be refreshed to the TAD.
-If two consecutive attempts are made, then both attempts will be stored, and the same digital map format will be refreshed to the TAD, and so on.
-For example, if the current digital map scale on the TAD is 1:5M, pressing ADJ (+) to "widen" it further will result in the TAD refreshing with 1:5M again, because there is no "wider" digital map format than 1:5M for the TAD to refresh to.
-However, if ADJ (-) is pressed afterwards to "narrow" the current digital map format by one increment (or in this case, to "narrow" it from 1:5M to 1:2M), the TAD will again refresh with 1:5M rather than 1:2M, because the initial (and unsuccessful) attempt to further "widen" the digital map scale past 1:5M had been stored.
+If two consecutive

+For example, if the current digital map scale on the TAD is 1:5M, pressing ADJ (+) in an attempt to "widen" it further will result in the TAD refreshing with 1:5M again, because there is no "wider" digital map format than 1:5M for the TAD to refresh to.
+However, if ADJ (-) is pressed afterwards in an attempt to "narrow" the current digital map format by one increment (or in this case, to "narrow" it from 1:5M to 1:2M), the TAD will again refresh with 1:5M rather than 1:2M, because the initial (and unsuccessful) attempt to further "widen" the digital map scale past 1:5M had been stored.
 Only after a second press of ADJ (-) will the TAD properly refresh with and display 1:2M, the desired digital map scale.
-(This functionality also applies when more than one attempt is made to further "widen" the "inarrow" the "narrowest" digital map format.)
+(This functionality also applies when more than one attempt is made to further "widen" the "igital map format and equally when one or more attempts are made to further "narrow" the "narrow" the "narrows" digital map format.)